-- Watch this three-minute clip from Gippsland Women’s Health and this clip from Our Watch to hear more about the link between gender inequality and men’s violence against women and the actions we can take to redress this.
+- Watch this clip from Gippsland Women’s Health and this clip from Our Watch.
+They discuss the link between gender inequality and men’s violence against women.
+They also talk about the actions we can take.

-Take a look at this helpful guide which explains the link between gender inequality and violence against women and suggests practical ways for community members to take action!
+- Take a look at this guide.
+It explains the link between gender inequality and violence against women.
+It also suggests practical ways to take action.

 How does it help?

-In late 2016, Federal Sex Discrimination Commissioner Kate Jenkins travelled all over Australia to explore our progress towards achieving gender equality.
-You can read about what she found and the Commission’s thoughts on how we can create a more gender equal country here.
+In late 2016, Federal Sex Discrimination Commissioner Kate Jenkins travelled Australia.
+She explored our progress towards gender equality.
+You can read about what she found, and her thoughts on how we can create more gender equality.

-Find out more about gender inequality in Australia, via the Australian Human Rights Commission’s Face the Facts webpage
+Find out more about gender inequality in Australia on the Australian Human Rights Commission’s web page.

-Take a look at this cute infographic that shows what gender equity looks like in everyday life.
+Look at this infographic, which shows what gender equity looks like in everyday life.